Floydlang/floyd/Docs/Floyd script reference.md

 - init(...) by supplying EVERY member in order
 - destructor
-- copy
 - Comparison operators: == != < > <= >= (this allows sorting too)
-- read members
+- read member
 - modify member (this keeps original struct and gives you a new, updated struct)

-There is no concept of pointers or references or shared structs so there are no problems with aliasing or side effects because of several clients modifying the same struct.
+There is no concept of pointers or references or shared structs so there are no problems with aliasing or side effects caused by several clients modifying the same struct.

 This all makes simple structs extremely simple to create.

 Structs are **true-deep**.
 True-deep is a Floyd term that means that all values and sub-values are always considered so any type of nesting of structs and values and collections.
 This includes equality checks or assignment, for example.
 The order of the members inside the struct (or collection) is important for sorting since those are done member by member from top to bottom.

+- There is only *one* way to initialize the members, via the constructor - which always takes *all* members
 - There is no way to directly initialize a member when defining the struct.
-- There is no "default constructor" with no argument, only a constructor with *all* members.
-If you want one, implement one yourself: ```rect make_zero_rect(){ return rect(0, 0); }```.
 - There is no way to have several different constructors, instead create explicit functions like make_square().
+- If you want a default constructor, implement one yourself: ```rect make_zero_rect(){ return rect(0, 0); }```.

-Insight: there are two different needs for structs: A) we want simple struct to be dead-simple -- not code needed just to collect data together.
+Insight: there are two different needs for structs: A) we want simple struct to be dead-simple -- whenyou just want to collect data together.
 B) We want to be able to have explicit control over the member data invariant.

 	//	Make simple, ready-for use struct.
 	struct rect {